 Organizations worldwide collectively lose $1 million every 20 seconds due to poor project management practices (Business Wire, 2018).
-And one solution that has been found to have a great impact on curbing this and ensuring project success is planning (Magassouba and Al-Thunibat, 2020).
-Having a project plan allows you to have a roadmap that details the sequence of activities and methodologies that will be used to facilitate the execution and completion of a project.
-So, it is critical for professionals to know how to write a project plan.
+In particular, there is one solution that researchers discovered to be beneficial in preventing this.
+And that is planning (Magassouba and Al-Thunibat, 2020).
+By delineating a project plan first before diving into action, you can have a roadmap to follow for the execution of the project.
+In this way, you and your team members can have clear methodologies or instructions to follow.
+Thus, it is imperative that professionals know how to write a project plan.

 Writing a project plan, or more appropriately known in the industry as the project management plan, entails a lot of research and communication with stakeholders.
 As the first point of reference in project management, this should be easily understood even by someone who has no prior knowledge of a project.
 Moreover, the plan should present the context and scope of a project, including the activities that would lead to its completion.

-This guide will identify the essential components of a project management plan and provide a guide on how to write a project plan.
-The discussion also covers the importance as well as the advantages of writing a project plan.
+This guide will identify the essential components of a project management plan and provide a guide on how to create a project plan.
+Our team of researchers also outlined the different project planning steps and gathered information on the advantages of writing a project plan.

 The Association for Project Management (2021) identifies project planning and review as the top factor that influences project success, which also includes goals and objectives, effective governance, competent project teams, and commitment to project success.

 Planning is the most critical step in project management.
-This preliminary activity helps define the goals and scope of a project and identifies the needed resources to get the project done.
+This project planning process helps define the goals and scope of a project and identifies the needed resources to get the project done.
 In determining milestones, the timeline and schedule are properly laid out.
+In this step, scope of work example can be used to provide a detailed breakdown of the tasks, deliverables, and timeline for a specific project, ensuring clarity and alignment among team members and stakeholders.

 In their paper “Assessing the Influence of Project Success Factors (PSFs) on Project Performance among Organizations,” Magassouba and Al-Thunibat (2020) underscored the importance of having a project plan to the project outcome.
 Published in the Global Journal of Management and Business Research, the authors “found a positive impact of PSFs, namely, project planning and top management support on project success.
 The empirical review concludes that project planning and top management support have a significant influence on successful projects.
 The findings are significant in providing more detailed information regarding the concept of successful project management.”